EngineerThePainter/tech-cookbook/C++/Cpp-Templates-Second-Edition/README.md

 ## Content description <a name="content"></a>

-The plan is to put make all chapters from this book as a separate C++ projects, where some template aspects will be presented.
+The plan is to put make all chapters from this book in one C++ project, where some template aspects will be presented.
 How many of them and in which way?
 I have no idea, time will tell.

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>